-The doctor will perform a physical exam and ask questions about the symptoms, including:
+The provider will perform a physical exam and ask about your symptoms, including:

-Sclerotherapy is the treatment for telangectasias on the legs.
-Laser treatment is typically used to treat telangectasias of the face.
+Sclerotherapy is the treatment for telangiectasias on the legs.
+In this procedure, a saline (salt) solution or other chemical is injected directly into the spider veins on the legs.
+Laser treatment is typically used to treat telangiectasias of the face.

-- Last reviewed on 5/13/2011
+- Last reviewed on 4/14/2017

 - Kevin Berman, MD, PhD, Atlanta Center for Dermatologic Disease, Atlanta, GA.
 Review provided by VeriMed Healthcare Network.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
+Editorial team.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.